FineUploader/react-fine-uploader/README.md

 ##### `on(eventName, handlerFunction)`

 Register a new callback/event handler.
 The `eventName` can be formatted with _or_ without the 'on' prefix.
 If you do use the 'on', prefix, be sure to follow lower-camel-case exactly ('onSubmit', not 'onsubmit').
 If a handler has already been registered for this event, yours will be added to the "pipeline" for this event.
 If a previously registered handler for this event fails for some reason or returns `false`, you handler will _not_ be called.
-Your handler function may return a `Promise` iff it is [listed as an event type that supports promissory/thenable return values](http://docs.fineuploader.com/branch/master/features/async-tasks-and-promises.html#promissory-callbacks).
+Your handler function may return a `Promise` if it is [listed as an event type that supports promissory/thenable return values](http://docs.fineuploader.com/branch/master/features/async-tasks-and-promises.html#promissory-callbacks).

 ```javascript
 uploader.on('complete', (id, name, response) => {